 Therefore, your cookie consent banner must operate in such a way that it receives consent from a user only through a clear, affirmative/positive action.

 E.g. use of opt-in boxes or toggle buttons to allow users to turn on/off cookies selectively.

 CookieYes helps you implement such a kind of cookie banner that lets you receive freely given, informed, and unambiguous consent from your site visitors.

 CookieYes sets consent banners with all the non-essential categories of cookies toggled off by default.
 The banner layout shown below helps users seamlessly enable or disable non-essential cookies, according to their preferences

 Enabling users to change their cookie settings or preferences is yet another major requirement.
-CookieYes allows you to include a customizable settings button on your consent banner as shown below.
+CookieYes allows you to include a customizable settings button on your consent banner.

 Clicking the Preferences button, users will be able to view cookie categories separately and change the cookie settings to what they want.

 But in case if they change their mind later, you must allow them to alter their cookie preferences.
-Check out how CookieYes lets you help users reappear a dismissed cookie consent banner, at the click of a button.
+CookieYes’ “Cookie Settings” button displays the consent banner again so that the users can change their preferences.

 Article 7(1) of the GDPR states that: